stanfordjournalism/data-journalism-notebooks/README.md

 We strive to make it as easy as possible to work with these Notebooks by providing them in multiple environments.

-If you're brand new to coding, you may want to try the "zero-install" for **Beginners** (see below).
+If you're brand new to coding, you may want to start with the "zero-install" environment for **Beginners** (see below).

-If you have past experience with Jupyter Notebooks but are wary of setting up Python and installing libraries such as `pandas` on your own machine, then the **Beginner-to-Intermediate** option using Codespaces is a good next step.
+If you have prior experience with Jupyter Notebooks but are wary of setting up Python and installing libraries such as `pandas` on your own machine, then the **Beginner-to-Intermediate** option using Codespaces is a good next step.

 If you're an old hand at Python and Jupyter, clone away!